8ball030/auto_dev/docs/dao.md

 api_spec: openapi_specification.yaml
 ```

-### 4. Run the DAO scaffolding command.
+### 4. Generate DAOs

 ```bash
 cd packages/xiuxiuxar/customs/simple_dao
 ```

+!!! tip
     We automatically confirm all actions, though you can omit the `--auto-confirm` flag to see the actions that will be taken.

 ```bash
 adev scaffold dao --auto-confirm
 ```

-## Generated Files
+## Generated Structure

-The scaffolding process generates the following files in your customs component:
+The scaffolding process creates the following files:

 ```
 daos/